19 and a half years, they still don't trust me to execute the programming format.

 This is Dawn's in there, you know, being very wifey.

-You know, I'm sitting here, I'm being honest, and I'm saying I know I've got a lot of power, but I don't endorse it.
+You know, I'm sitting here, I'm being honest, and I'm saying, I know I've got a lot of power, but I don't endorse it.

-Folks, is the bottom line.
+They sink themselves, folks, is the bottom line.

 I don't target people for destruction here.